The short background:

 After those experiences, Britt decided to register the trade name “Perpetuate” and “Perpetuate Hawaiian Culture,” purchase the domain name www.perpetuatehawaiianculture.com and through a grass roots movement, spread the word in the community to bring simple awareness to the daily lives of ALL Hawaiians and Hawaiians at heart.

-The majority of the proceeds from Perpetuate items will go towards helping fund two things:
+In the past, the majority of the proceeds from Perpetuate items went to helping fund the following:

 1.)
 The Brittany Pohākea Yap Native Hawaiian Scholarship Fund

-Each school year, two Hawaiian students at Hawai'i Pacific University majoring in areas such as Communications, Journalism, Media, Public Relations, Video Productions etc. receive $1,000 to help with their tuition and/or books.
-Britt also enjoys getting to know the scholarship recipients and mentoring them whenever possible.
+For 5 school years, two Hawaiian students at Hawai'i Pacific University majoring in areas such as Communications, Journalism, Media, Public Relations, Video Productions etc. received $1,000 to help with their tuition and/or books.
+Britt also enjoyed getting to know the scholarship recipients and mentored them whenever possible.
 Britt first started this scholarship fund in 2013.

 2.)
 The Annual Po‘ohala Essay Contest

-Every spring, students from Maui Waena Intermediate participate in this annual essay contest.
-An essay committee reads through the top essays and decides on the winners.
-1st-5th place is awarded cash prizes, while 20-25 honorable mentions are awarded to students as well.
+For three school years, students from Maui Waena Intermediate participated in the essay contest.
+An essay committee read through the top essays and decided on the winners.
+1st-5th place was awarded cash prizes, while 20-25 honorable mentions were awarded to students as well.
 Britt Yap and husband Rod Pontemayor first started this contest in 2013.

-***Britt often donates Perpetuate apparel to non-profit organizations for their silent auctions fundraisers.
-To inquire, email her at email@example.com.
+Britt often donates Perpetuate apparel to non-profit organizations for their silent auction fundraisers.
+To inquire, email her at firstname.lastname@example.org.